coolsoftwaretyler/ogdenstudios.xyz/src/blog/rails-engine-stripe-one-time-payments.md

 This controller is only responsible for rendering the view that creates a new checkout, so we only need the `new` method.

-## Route to the Checkouts Controller
+## Route to the checkouts controller

 Update `config/routes.rb` so it looks like this: